blocledger/poe-sample/README.md

 ## Shutting down
 - Go to the terminal window that node was started in and enter a ctrl-c to exit
-- Run IBP: Teardown Fabric Runtime
 - Delete everything under poe-sample/config/network, poe-sample/config/wallet, and poe-sample/config/keyValStore
 `rm -r config/network/*`
 `rm -r config/wallet/*`
 `rm -r config/keyValStore/*`
+- Back on VS Code run IBP: Teardown Fabric Runtime

 # Running POE on the IBM Blockchain Platform Version 2